 - 3.2 Enhance the College's Web presence.
-Create and maintain a Web presence that reflects the strengths, characteristics, mission, and values of the College. - 3.2.1 Redesign the College Web site to build dynamic relationships with all constituencies,

-3.2.3 Include a focus on the definition and value of a liberal arts education on the Web site, create links from the liberal arts page to specific Connecticut College programs, and feature a high-end media presentation to showcase the College and its programs.
+Create and maintain a Web presence that reflects the strengths, characteristics, mission, and values of the College. - 3.2.1 Redesign the College Web site to build dynamic relationships with all constituencies, including prospective and current students and parents, alumni, faculty, staff, trustees, and the public. - 3.2.3 Include a focus on the definition and value of a liberal arts education on the Web site, create links from the liberal arts page to specific Connecticut College programs, and feature a high-end media presentation to showcase the College and its programs.